-8 The results of the USACE's South Shore of Staten Island Beach Erosion Control and Storm 9 Damage Protection Reconnaissance Study (USACE 1995) (Reconnaissance Study) concluded 10 that there was Federal interest in finding solutions to beach erosion and storm damages occurring along the south shore of Staten Island.
-The NYSDEC, NYCDEP, and the NYCDPR indicated 11 their support and willingness to share the costs of the feasibility study, and became non-Federal 12 sponsors of the next phase of study.
-Following the Reconnaissance Study and the signing of the 13 Feasibility Cost Sharing Agreement (FCSA) by the USACE and the non-Federal sponsors, the 14 Project entered into the feasibility phase.
-15
+solutions to beach erosion and storm damages occurring along the south shore of Staten Island.
+The NYSDEC indicated their support and willingness to share the costs of the feasibility study, and became non-Federal sponsors of the next phase of study, along with the State's local partner, NYC (including the New York City Department of Environmental Protection [NYCDEP] and New York City Department of Parks and Recreation [NYCDPR]).
+Following the Reconnaissance Study and the signing of the Feasibility Cost Sharing Agreement (FCSA) by the USACE and the non-

-17 Based on a preliminary screening of potential plans during the initial phase of the feasibility study, the USACE determined that: (1) the 5.3-mile-long shoreline from Fort Wadsworth to 18 Oakwood Beach was the most susceptible to storm damages; and (2) coastal risk management 19 measures for the 7.7-mile-long shoreline from Great Kills Harbor to Tottenville were not 20 economically viable (USACE 2015).
-As a result, the USACE eliminated the 7.7-mile-long 21 shoreline from Great Kills Harbor to Tottenville from the feasibility study and concentrated on 22 developing coastal storm risk management alternatives on the area from Fort Wadsworth to 23 Oakwood Beach.
+Based on a preliminary screening of potential plans during the initial phase of the feasibility study, the USACE determined that the 5.3-mile-long shoreline from Fort Wadsworth to Oakwood Beach was the most susceptible to storm damages and concentrated on developing coastal storm risk management alternatives on the area from Fort Wadsworth to Oakwood Beach.
 This 5.3-mile-long area comprises the Project area (see Figure 1-1).
-24

 In the aftermath of Hurricane Sandy (October 29-30, 2012), there has been renewed interest in considering possible coastal storm risk management measures from Great Kills Harbor to Tottenville.
-In order to allow work to proceed on coastal protection from Fort Wadsworth to Oakwood Beach, the USACE decided that risk management measures for Great Kills Harbor to Tottenville would be reconsidered as part of a Phase II.1 A second interim study to address the Great Kills to Tottenville reach is currently under coordination with NYSDEC and NYC.
+In order to allow work to proceed on coastal protection from Fort Wadsworth to Oakwood Beach, the USACE decided that risk management measures for Great Kills Harbor to Tottenville would be reconsidered as part of a Phase II.
+A second interim study to address the Great Kills to Tottenville reach is currently under coordination with NYSDEC and NYC.
 As a result, the feasibility study was split into two phases:

-- 33

-- 34

-- Phase I Fort Wadsworth to Oakwood Beach

-- Phase II Great Kills to Tottenville
+- Phase I Fort Wadsworth to Oakwood Beach - Phase II Great Kills to Tottenville

-- 35 36